-If you’re a worshipper now, having honed your instinct to turn to the Lord in worship in all things, then when the battle comes, you’ll be ready and you’ll know how to respond to the enemies that come against you.
+If you’re a worshipper now, having honed your instinct to turn to the Lord in worship in all things, then when the battle comes, you’ll be ready and you’ll know how to respond to the enemies that come against you.~Alicia Purdy

-Fight.
-Flight.
-Freeze.
-Faith.
 Worship is your training.
 Worship hones your spiritual instincts to react how God needs you to react in battle.
-A lifestyle of worship is what you’re going to fall back on when it’s time to retreat, or regroup, or take refuge under the shadow of His wing.
+A lifestyle of worship is what you’re going to fall back on when it’s time to retreat, or regroup, or take refuge under the shadow of His wing – or having done all STAND.
 If you’re a worshipper now, having honed your instinct to turn to the Lord in worship in all things, then when the battle comes, you’ll be ready and you’ll know how to respond to the enemies that come against you.
-Start today!
-In Psalm 91, the Psalmist wrote, “Because he has set his love upon Me, therefore I will deliver him; I will set him on high, because he has known My name.”

 You “set your love” upon the Lord in worship – and His Word promises that He will honor that.
 Worship is how you stay connected to the Spirit of the Lord.
-His Spirit will give you everything you need – even words about what the future holds, if the Lord needs you to know that (John 16:13).
-Your job is to stay connected to Him and fight for that connection every day, every moment, if need be.
-Don’t let anything break it.
-Not lies from the enemy about your worthiness, not being too busy, not self-consciousness, not grievances against yourself or another person – nothing.
-Get into to worship now, before the battle begins.
+His Spirit will give you everything you need – even words about what the future holds, if the Holy Spirit needs you to know that (John 16:13).
+Your mission is to stay connected to Him and fight for that connection every day, every moment, if need be- and don’t let anything break it.
+Get into the presence of God through worship now, before the battle begins.
 Worship is the winning strategy!!
 Fight.
 Flight.
-Freeze.
-Faith.
-Train yourself to win!
-Today, take a few minutes to read Psalm 91 and reflect on the power and the promises of God to save you amid the battle! ❤
+Freeze or… Faith?
+You’ll be strong enough to stand in faith if you train yourself to win!